JAlcocerT/JAlcocerT/content/blog/book-ba-z-skills.md

 ### RACI Matrix

-A RACI matrix, also called a RACI chart or responsibility assignment matrix, is a tool used in project management to identify and assign roles and responsibilities to different stakeholders.
+A RACI matrix, also called a **RACI chart or responsibility assignment matrix**, is a tool used in project management to identify and assign roles and responsibilities to different stakeholders.

 A RACI matrix helps to clearly define who is responsible for each task or decision in a project, who is accountable for its completion, who needs to be consulted during the process, and who should be kept informed of the progress.

 The matrix is typically displayed as a table, with each task or decision listed along the top and the stakeholders listed along the left side.

 Each cell in the matrix then indicates which of the four different roles applies to that particular task or decision.

 * **R**esponsible, **A**ccountable, **C**onsulted and **I**nformed.
 * Keep it in mind when [creating meetings](/JAlcocerT/effective-meetings-data-analytics/).